TOEFL Reading Question Type - Vocabulary Question

-Let's look at the first strategy: Connect the word to one you already know
+Strategy 1: Connect the word to the one you already know

 This strategy means you can always try to connect the unknown word with a word in the same sentence that you do know.
 Let's look at an example: